gov4git/gov4git/XXX.md

-- show tally notices only if a change occurs
+- combine multiple notices when showing?
+-